BAK2K3/hard-drivers/README.md

 |                                                                           | Make enquiry feature clear, and stand out.      |
 |                                                                           | Make the initial enquiry form simple and intuitive.     |

+---

+## Scope

+### Features

+Based on the research undertaken in the Strategy plane, and the considerations of satisfaction, the following features were considered for implementation:

+* **Encourage and Allow User Engagement**
+    * Every page must allow a user to engage with the business.
+    * The ability to engage is clear and stands out from other interactive aspects of the site.
+    * Engagement is done through completing an simple and intuitive enquiry form.

+* **Convey Ethos/Purpose**
+    * Outline key services on home page.
+    * Present further details on key services on seperate page.
+    * Make sure the details provided are important, sellable, and merit being detailed in isolation.
+    * Make the descriptions bite sized and easy to digest.

+* **Instil User Confidence**
+    * The branding is clear, distinguishable, and recognisable.
+    * Relate to and refer to the customer.
+    * The website is minimalistic where neccessary, intuitive, and user friendly.

+* **Present Cost Approach**
+    * Communicate that the computer is customer budget based.
+    * Be transparent about cost of additional services and peripherals.
+    * Provide detailed yet convincing breakdown of cost of service

+---

 ### Design

 ### Wireframes